PostPCEra/MLDocs/docs/Producivity_tools.md

 ---
 id: Producivity_tools
 title: Workplace Producivity tools
-sidebar_label: Producivity tools
+sidebar_label: Workplace Producivity tools
 ---

-> "Every time there’s a platform shift, our concept of what a document is takes another step along that spectrum”  -@sschillace Founder Writely GDocs precursor
+> "Every time there’s a `platform shift`, our concept of `what a document is` takes another step along that spectrum”  - @sschillace Founder Writely GDocs precursor

 How Slack is helping [reimagine what a document is](http://fortune.com/2015/09/14/box-slack-documents-reimagining/)

+The [Slack generation](https://www.economist.com/news/business/21698659-how-workplace-messaging-could-replace-other-missives-slack-generation) : How workplace messaging could replace other missives

 **Workplace Communication & Colloboration Players**